Dedicated Servers

 17. Can budget dedicated servers run databases?

-Yes, you can run databases like MySQL, PostgreSQL, or MariaDB on budget dedicated servers, but performance may be limited for very large databases.
+Yes, you can run databases like MariaDB, PostgreSQL, or MySQL on inexpensive dedicated servers.
+Just be aware that the performance may not be as strong if you're working with very large databases.

 19. Are budget dedicated servers suitable for ecommerce websites?